 - Less sensitive to UV degradation if products are stored outside for long periods

-- Can be made in a higher breaking strength than PET for extreme heavy-duty applications
+- Can be made in a higher breaking strength than PET for extremely heavy-duty applications

 EAM-Mosca PET strapping is manufactured with up to 100% recycled PET materials.
 Along with its post-use recyclability, it is a highly sustainable packaging choice.